montronsgifts/montronsgifts/README.md

 ## Features

-### Slapform.com Integration
-[Slapform](https://slapform.com) is supported out of the box!
-Just add your email to ```_config.yml``` and test the form.
-Every time one of your visitors submits the form, you'll get an email straight to your inbox containing the submission so you can get back to them right away.
-Slapform is very extendable, including AJAX submissions, webhooks, and more.

 ### Auto-Generating Sitemap
 The sitemap is auto generated!
 Just simply change the sitemap variable in front matter of each page.
 It looks like so...
 ```